datastructures-js/queue/README.md

 ```

 ### dequeue (pop)
-dequeue the front element in the queue.
+removes and returns the front element of the queue.

 ```js
 console.log(queue.dequeue()); // 10 // or queue.pop()